VanderpoelLiam/liamvanderpoel.com/content/reference/cookiecutter.md

 draft: false
 ---
 ## Summary
 This post details how I created the [cookiecutter-python](https://github.com/VanderpoelLiam/cookiecutter-python) template.
-To create a new project, install the [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and run:
+To create a new project, install [Cookiecutter](https://github.com/cookiecutter/cookiecutter) and run:
 ```
 cookiecutter gh:/VanderpoelLiam/cookiecutter-python
 ```